 Timings of matches are planned a term ahead and details may occasionally change nearer the time.
 If your child is involved in a match, please confirm the timings on the noticeboard outside the ICT Room or by using the Match Line 01963 442602 (see 'Sport and Inter-School Fixtures').
-Team lists are also accessed via the Parent Portal.
+Team lists are also accessed via the Parent Portal and SOCS which Year 6 children can access on their iPads .